In the past, many therapists focused primarily on challenges and symptoms of mental health disorders – how to treat “problems.”

 |Clinical Psychology||Positive Psychology|

 |1.
-Focuses on the negative aspects and problem behaviors to reach a solution.||1.
-Focuses on the positive thoughts, emotions, and actions to reach a solution.|
+Focuses on symptoms and challenges to reach a solution.||1.
+Focuses on positive thoughts, emotions, and actions to reach a solution.|

 |2.
 Aims to validate theories and put pieces of evidence together to explain and treat